JETBLACKJD/Practice/README.md

 # Practice
-Contains all the programs that I work on.
+Contains all the programs that I work on usually focused on my classwork